-RTG was incorporated on December 27, 2012 and is domiciled in the British Virgin Islands.
+RTG was incorporated on December 27, 2012 in the British Virgin Islands.
 The Company's registered office is AMS Trustees Ltd of Sea Meadow House, Blackburne Highway, (PO Box 116) Road Town, Tortola VG1110, British Virgin Islands.
-On June 4, 2014, RTG completed the implementation of the schemes of arrangement (the "Schemes") pursuant to the terms of the previously announced scheme implementation deed dated February 24, 2014 (the "Deed") between RTG and Sierra Mining Limited ("Sierra") to acquire all of the outstanding securities of Sierra.
+On June 4, 2014, RTG completed the implementation of the schemes of arrangement (the "Schemes") pursuant to the terms of the previously announced scheme implementation deed dated February 24, 2014 between RTG and Sierra Mining Limited ("Sierra") to acquire all of the outstanding securities of Sierra.

 Pursuant to the Schemes, RTG has acquired a 40% interest in each of Mt.
 Labo Exploration and Development Corporation ("Mt.
-Labo"), St Ignatius Exploration and Mineral Resources Corporation, Bunawan Mining Corporation ("Bunawan Mining Corp") and Oz Metals Exploration and Development Corporation, collectively known as the "Associates".
+Labo"), St Ignatius Exploration and Mineral Resources Corporation, Bunawan Mining Corporation ("Bunawan Mining Corp") and Oz Metals Exploration and Development Corporation, collectively known as the "Philippines Associates".

-Overview of the three and twelve months ended December 31, 2016
+Overview of the three months ended December 31, 2017

-Highlights for the three months to December 31, 2016 included:
+Highlights for the three months ended December 31, 2017